All campuses are open and ready to serve students virtually, hybrid, or in person.

-What programs will the Technical Campus offer?
+What programs does the Technical Campus offer?

-While programming at the Technical Campus may change over time to meet Collin County's workforce needs, Collin College is developing more than a dozen new trade programs to ensure today's students are prepared for tomorrow's job market.
+While programming at the Technical Campus may change over time to meet Collin County's workforce needs, Collin College developed more than a dozen new trade programs to ensure today's students are prepared for tomorrow's job market.
 That means looking at growing industries and determining which programs will best serve the county's residents in the future.

 |Science, Technology, Engineering and Math (STEM)|